ryguybenson/galactic-age-calculator/README.md

 # _Galactic Age Calculator_

-####  _This application gathers input from a user and returns a price based on their input.
-02/05/2019_
+####  _This application determines the age of the user and also returns their age in years based on other planets solar year length_

-#### By _**{List of contributors}**_
+#### By _**Riley Benson**_

 ## Description

-_This application gathers input for size of pizza and toppings for the pizza to return a price based on these results._
+_This application determines the age of the user and also returns their age in years based on other planets solar year length.
+It will then take those returned ages and tell them how much longer they are expected to live or how much they surpassed the expected age._

 ## Specs
-* _First, the users inputted birthdate will be compared to the universal time to find the users age._
-  * _For example: If the users birthdate is May 4, 1998 and the current date is March 15, 2019, the age 20 will be returned._
-* _Next, the users age will be converted to what their age would be on other planets._
+* _First, the users age will be converted to what their age would be on other planets._
   * _For example: If the user is 20 on Earth, then that means they would be 4 on Mercury, 12.4 on Venus, 37.6 on Mars, and 237 on Jupiter._
 * _After that, the users estimated time left to live will be calculated._
   * _For example: If the user is 20 they will have about 60 years left to live._